How to buy property on your own

 Saving for a Deposit

-A deposit is your financial contribution to the purchase price of the property.
-The minimum deposit required is usually 5% of the property price, but a larger deposit (10% to 25%) will give you access to better mortgage rates.
+A deposit is your contribution towards the price of the property you are purchasing.
+The minimum you can contribute is usually 5% of the property price, but contributing a larger deposit (10% to 25%) will get you a superior mortgage bargain too.

 Tips for Saving: